 The private manager assessment is a set of questions that appears in the manager reviews of Best-Self Review® cycles.
 In this section of the manager review, managers answer future-focused questions about their direct reports, the answers to which are only visible to the manager themselves, review administrators, and contributors in calibration sessions (if applicable).

-As a review admin, you have the ability to run reports on how managers answer questions on the private manager assessment so you can better understand performance across your company.
-When combined with Objectives, Competencies & Company values, and Feedback, this information can be valuable for understanding performance for each person in your company.
+As a review administrator, you have the ability to run reports on how managers answer the private manager assessment questions so you can better understand performance across your company.
+When combined with Objectives, Competencies, and Company values, this information can be valuable for holistically understanding performance for each person in your company.

 View and analyze private manager assessment results